ironhack-labs/data-labs/module-1/pandas-project/README.md

 ## Overview

 The goal of this project is to combine everything you have learned about data wrangling, cleaning, and manipulation with Pandas so you can see how it all works together.
-For this project, you will start with a messy data set of your choice.
+For this project, you will start with this messy data set [Shark Attack](https://www.kaggle.com/teajay/global-shark-attacks/version/1).
 You will need to import it, use your data wrangling skills to clean it up, prepare it to be analyzed, and then export it as a clean CSV data file.

 **You will be working individually for this project**, but we'll be guiding you along the process and helping you as you go.
 Show us what you've got!